-If your pipes are close to the end of their life span and you’re dealing with leaks, discolored water or low water pressure, it may be time to have them replaced.
+If your pipes are close to the end of their life span and you’re faced with leaks, discolored water or low water pressure, it may be time to have them replaced.

-This can be caused by your water supplier or problems with your water heater.
-A telltale sign of high water pressure is hearing slamming in your pipes, especially after turning off a faucet.
+This can be caused by your utility provider or problems with your water heater.
+A telltale sign of high water pressure is hearing slamming in your pipes, particularly after turning off a faucet.

-If this is what’s creating the problem, a plumber can inspect and replace your home’s pressure-reducing valve as necessary.
+If this is what’s causing the issue, a plumber can check and replace your home’s pressure-reducing valve as necessary.

 2. Plumbing is Gurgling

-Gurgling isn’t a good noise.
-It’s usually a symptom that you’re dealing with some sort of blockage or clog.
+Gurgling isn’t a good sound.
+It’s usually a symptom that you’re experiencing some sort of blockage or clog.
 Here are three of the most common types.